Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 Senior unsecured note prices:

-3 Three points this month in the bonds shows the market is feeling more comfortable with the credit.
+Three points this month in the bonds show the market is feeling more comfortable with the credit.
 It must be stated, however, that the bonds never really fell significantly as the market did not perceive the credit as "distressed".

 Credit default swaps (5yr):